Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure

 \textbf{Grad-CAM}~\cite{selvaraju2017gradcam} can only be used on Convolutional Neural Network (CNN).
 Thus we couldn't use it for the MNIST dataset.
 The method uses the gradient and the feature maps $\bm{A}^k$ of the last convolution layer.
 More precisely, to obtain the localization map for a class, we need to compute the weights $\alpha_c^k$ associated to each of the feature map activation $\bm{A}^k$, with $k$ the number of filters and $Z$ the number of features in each feature map, with $\alpha_k^c = \frac{1}{Z} \sum_i\sum_j \frac{\partial{\pred(x)}}{\partial \bm{A}^k_{ij}} $ and

 As the size of the explanation depends on the size (width, height) of the last feature map, a bilinear interpolation is performed in order to find the same dimensions as the input.
-For all the experiment, we used the last convolutional layer of each model to compute the explanation.
+For all the experiments, we used the last convolutional layer of each model to compute the explanation.

 \textbf{Grad-CAM++ (G+)}~\cite{chattopadhay2018grad} is an extension of Grad-CAM combining the positive partial derivatives of feature maps of a convolutional layer with a weighted special class score.
-The weights $\alpha_c^{(k)}$ associated to each feature map is computed as follow :
+The weights $\alpha_c^{(k)}$ associated with each feature map are computed as follows:

-\textbf{Occlusion}~\cite{zeiler2014visualizing} is a sensitivity method that sweep a patch that occludes pixels over the images using a baseline state, and use the variations of the model prediction to deduce critical areas.
+\textbf{Occlusion}~\cite{zeiler2014visualizing} is a sensitivity method that sweeps a patch that occludes pixels over the images using a baseline state and uses the variations of the model prediction to deduce critical areas.
 For all the experiments, we took a patch size and a patch stride of $\frac{1}{7}$ of the image size.
 Moreover, the baseline state $x_0$ was zero.

-\textbf{RISE}~\cite{petsiuk2018rise} is a black-box method that consist of probing the model with $N$ randomly masked versions of the input image to deduce the importance of each pixel using the corresponding outputs.
+\textbf{RISE}~\cite{petsiuk2018rise} is a black-box method that consists of probing the model with $N$ randomly masked versions of the input image to deduce the importance of each pixel using the corresponding outputs.
 The masks $\bm{m} \sim \mathcal{M}$ are generated randomly in a subspace of the input space.
 For all the experiments, we use a subspace of size $7 \times 7$ and $\mathbb{E}(\mathcal{M}) = 0.5$.